Chemaclass/php-best-practices/testing.md

 ## Cohn Pyramid

-* The more integrational test -> the slower it will be.
+- The more integrational test -> the slower it will be.
-* The more isolated test -> the faster it will be.
+- The more isolated test -> the faster it will be.

 ## Methodologies

 ### Test-Last

-These tests are implemented after the production code was written.
+These tests are implemented after the final/production code was written.

 ### Test-First

-These tests are implemented before start writing the production code.
+These tests are implemented before start writing the final/production code.

 ### Test-Driven Development (TDD)

 Similar to Test-First, with the important remark that the tests will help you to define and refactor the production code while you are implementing the final result.
-TDD helps you to design an easy testable code because the production code and its tests are written in parallel.
+TDD helps you to design an easily testable code because the production code and its tests are written in parallel.

 ## References

 ### Books

-* [Testing y TDD para PHP](https://leanpub.com/testingytddparaphp/read) (Spanish) by Fran Iglesias
+- [Testing y TDD para PHP](https://leanpub.com/testingytddparaphp/read) (Spanish) by Fran Iglesias
-* [Working Effectively with Legacy Code](https://www.amazon.es/Working-Effectively-Legacy-Robert-Martin/dp/0131177052) (English) by Feathers Michael
+- [Working Effectively with Legacy Code](https://www.amazon.es/Working-Effectively-Legacy-Robert-Martin/dp/0131177052) (English) by Feathers Michael